litestar-org/litestar/docs/usage/3-request-data.md

 ```

 In the above example, `Parameter` is used to restrict version to range between 1 and 10, and then set the title,
 description, examples and externalDocs sections of the schema.
-For more details about this function,
+For more details,
 see [Parameter](#the-parameter-function).

 ### Query Parameters

-To define query parameters simply define them as `kwargs` in your function declaration:
+To define query parameters simply define them as kwargs in your function declaration:

 ```python
 from datetime import datetime